Icinga/icinga2/doc/21-selinux.md

 When the SELinux policy package for Icinga 2 is installed, the Icinga 2 daemon (icinga2) runs in its own domain `icinga2_t` and is separated from other confined services.

-Files have to be labeled correctly for allowing icinga2 access to it.
-For example it writes to its own log files labeled `icinga2_log_t`.
-Also the API port is labeled `icinga_port_t` and icinga2 is allowed to manage it.
-Furthermore icinga2 can open high ports and unix sockets to connect to databases and features like graphite.
-It executes the nagios plugins and transitions to their context if those are labeled for example `nagios_services_plugin_exec_t` or `nagios_system_plugin_exec_t`.
+Files have to be labeled correctly in order for Icinga 2 to be able to access them.
+For example the Icinga 2 log files have to have the `icinga2_log_t` label.
+Also the API port is labeled with `icinga_port_t`.
+Furthermore Icinga 2 can open high ports and UNIX sockets to connect to databases and features like Graphite.
+It executes the Nagios plugins and transitions to their context if those are labeled for example `nagios_services_plugin_exec_t` or `nagios_system_plugin_exec_t`.

-Additional the Apache web server is allowed to connect to the Command pipe of Icinga 2 to allow web interfaces sending commands to icinga2.
+Additionally the Apache web server is allowed to connect to Icinga 2's command pipe in order to allow web interfaces to send commands to icinga2.
 This will perhaps change later on while investigating Icinga Web 2 for SELinux!

 ### <a id="selinux-policy-types"></a> Types